 Adding a lower-level addition to a home or structure can be a creative alternative solution to stilt home reinforcement, particularly when it comes to complying with the Los Angeles Building Code.
 If feasible, not only does the lower-level addition fulfill code requirements, but it also adds to the curb appeal and resale value of the property, as well as providing more functionality.
 Ask your Alpha Structural technicians about the potential for a lower-level addition during your consultation to learn more.

 Alpha Structural, in addition to having been in business for over 25 years, has upwards of 850 years of combined technical experience.
 Our in-house engineers and technicians are among the most experienced in Los Angeles and all of Southern California.
-If you would like to know more about stilt home reinforcement, call or email today to schedule a consultation.
+If you would like to know more about stilt home reinforcement Los Angeles residents can call us or email us today to schedule a consultation.

 If your stilt home is old and not built in accordance with the current regulations, then reinforcement is strongly advised.
 Due to their unique structure, stilt homes also require regular maintenance and repairs.